 Every single photo made that can be improved – even just slightly – with post-production work.
 As is more commonly known, this is to Photoshop a headshot.
 While an acting headshot should be limited in what is retouched, it too can gain from it.
 The goal should be to ensure the retouching adds polish without altering how someone looks.
 An actor wants to look in their headshot how they would look arriving for an audition.

 You are likely to have flyaway hairs, some red eye because you did not sleep too well, acne that would otherwise go away next week, lint on a shirt, and so on.
 None of these things are your regular appearance.
 They do not alter your essence but removing them can polish your image.
 They are not things that someone would say, “wait a minute, what happened to that flyaway hair I saw last week.”

 You also need to consider yourself as the subject.
 Practice being in front of the camera to get the looks you are after.
 All you need is a mirror for that.
 Also consider what to wear.
 So, in other words, you being a good subject is also important.
 But while you do not need to learn all these things and acquire such expensive gear to be you, you will need it for stand-out headshots.

 Headshots are an actor’s first impression upon a casting director.
 They are an actor’s resume.
-As such, relying on a professional actor headshot photographer to create them is a very wise choice.
+As such, relying on a headshot photographer in Los Angeles to create them is a very wise choice.